13 high-profile players who’ve failed to make it at Barcelona since 2010

-He wasn’t a complete failure, making over 100 appearances for the club in three years and playing a prominent role in the 100-point title win under Tito Vilanova in 2013, but he failed to live up to expectations.
+He wasn’t a complete failure, making over 100 appearances for the club in three years and playing a prominent role in the 100-point title win under Tito Vilanova in 2013.
+But he failed to live up to expectations.

 Proving just how high the standards are at Barcelona, Fabregas was good but just not the heir to Xavi and Iniesta in midfield that many wanted him to be.

-He’s since won two Premier League titles with Chelsea after leaving Catalonia for the second time in 2014.
+He won two Premier League titles with Chelsea after leaving Catalonia for the second time in 2014.
 The club put out a critical statement when it was confirmed he was leaving, saltily underlining the sense of disappointment in the prodigal son.